 MacBook Pro 13-inch (2019)

-With the 13-inch MacBook Pro, we found it managed over 10 hours in our video loop test when equipped with a Core i5 processor.
-In general usage, it could last a full workday.
-That matches up with the 10 hours Apple says it should achieve, so it’s still a decent option to consider if you want good battery life.
+The 13-inch MacBook Pro managed over 10 hours in our video loop test when equipped with a Core i5 processor.
+In theory, it could last a full workday performing regular office tasks.
+Our estimation matches up with the 10 hours Apple says the Pro should achieve.
+It’s a decent option to consider if you want reliable battery life.

-Interestingly, the MacBook Pro 13 has either a 58-watt-hour or 58.2-watt-hour battery, depending on the configuration.
-By comparison, the MacBook Pro 16 has a larger 100-watt-hour battery.
+Depending on which configuration you choose, the MacBook Pro 13 has either a 58-watt-hour or a 58.2-watt-hour battery.
+To compare, the MacBook Pro 16 has a battery almost double the size at 100-watt-hours.

-The MacBook Pro 13 is also a lot cheaper than the 16-inch model.
-The smaller version starts at $1,299 while the 16-inch model begins at $2,399.
-As we said in our review of the MacBook Pro 16, its battery may be 16% larger, but it doesn’t last 16% longer.
-Even more, its price is far more than 16% higher.
+The MacBook Pro 13 is also significantly cheaper than the MacBook Pro 16.
+The 13-inch version starts at $1,299, while the 16-inch version begins at $2,399.
+As we confirmed in our MacBook Pro 16 review: Its battery is 16% larger, but it doesn’t last 16% longer.
+Even more, the price is significantly more than 16% higher.